Paul Claudel: Views and reputation

-George Steiner, in The Death of Tragedy, called Claudel one of the three "masters of drama" in the 20th century, with Henry de Montherlant and Bertolt Brecht.
+George Steiner, in The Death of Tragedy, called Claudel one of the three "masters of drama" in the 20th century, along with Henry de Montherlant and Bertolt Brecht.

 Family

 While in China, Claudel had a long affair with Rosalie Vetch née Ścibor-Rylska (1871–1951), wife of Francis Vetch (1862–1944) and granddaughter of Hamilton Vetch.
 Claudel knew Francis Vetch through his diplomatic work, and had met Rosalie on a sea voyage out from Marseille to Hong Kong in 1900.
 She had four children, and was pregnant with Claudel's child when the affair ended in February 1905.
 Francis Vetch and Claudel had caught up with Rosalie at a railway station on the German border in 1905, a meeting at which Rosalie signalled that her relationship with Claudel was over.
 She married in 1907 Jan Willem Lintner.
 Louise Marie Agnes Vetch (1905–1996), born in Brussels, was Claudel's daughter by Rosalie.

 Claudel married on 15 March 1906 Reine Sainte-Marie Perrin (1880–1973).
 She was the daughter of Louis Sainte-Marie Perrin (1835–1917), an architect from Lyon known for completing the Basilica of Notre-Dame de Fourvière.
 They had two sons and three daughters.